AnthonySarmiento1/AzureActiveDirectory/README.md

 <img src="https://i.imgur.com/TYXfTrJ.png" height="80%" width="80%" alt="9"/><br />

 Next, the NETBIOS domain will be made.
 This may take a moment.
-Once it is made, Click next until reaching the "Prerequisites Check" tab.
+Once it is made, Click next until the "Prerequisites Check" tab is reached.
 This process will take a moment.
 Now click "Install" After Installing the VM will reboot.

 Once logged in, using Server Manager click on tools in the top-right corner.
 Next, click on "Active Directory Users and Computers."